 The Swedish hydropower real-estate tax decreased from 1.0% to 0.5% in January 2020.
 In 2019, the tax amounted to EUR 40 million and is expected to be approximately EUR 25 million in 2020.

 The development of Fortum Oslo Varme’s business operations is estimated to require one-time integration-related costs and investments over the coming years.
 The cost synergies materialised gradually during 2019, with targeted annual synergies of EUR 5‑10 million expected to be achieved by the end of 2020.

 With regard to Uniper, reference is made to the guidance that the company publishes quarterly.

-In 2020, the comparable effective corporate income tax rate for Fortum is estimated to increase from the current level (22.4% in 2019) as Uniper is consolidated into Fortum’s results from the end of the first quarter.
-The increase is mainly a consequence of the exposure to new operative countries and changes in the weight of profits to be taxed at different local tax rates.
+In 2020, the comparable effective corporate income tax rate for Fortum is estimated to be in the range 20-25%, as Uniper is consolidated into Fortum’s results from the end of the first quarter.
+The wider range is mainly a consequence of volatility in the taxation of Uniper’s operations.

 In June 2018, the Swedish Government decided to lower the Swedish corporate tax in two steps, from 22.0% to 21.4%, effective January 2019, and to 20.6%, effective January 2021